REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 • Chapstick with SPF

-• 2 rapid COVID tests- one to take within 24 hours of your arrival to the group, and one to bring on the trip in the event you start developing symptoms
+• 2 rapid COVID tests- one to take on the morning of your arrival to the group, and one to bring on the trip in the event you start developing symptoms

 • Personal Medication